 I thought it would be interesting to go over the main ways to budget for your personal finances that exist.
-And I am also going to share my experience with budgeting.
+And I also share my experience with budgeting.

 What is a budget?

 Let’s start with the definition of a budget.
-We are going to focus on personal budgets, not on corporate budgets that are much more complex.
+We focus on personal budgets, not on corporate budgets that are much more complex.